haiwen/seafile-user-manual/faq.md

 automatically and start.
 But if seafile fails to create this data directory, seafile will refuse to start.

+> Value can contains environment variables such as `%USERPROFILE%`

 ### How to use run Seafile client as a service in Windows

 Seafile client can be configured to run as a daemon using tools like Firedaemon.
 First configure Seafile as the user it should run - in this example "Administator"：